flowersincontrol/wallpapers/README.md

 ```
 ## New Wallpapers

-You can update get updated wallpapers from me, as I add and remove wallpapers
+You can get updated wallpapers from me, as I add and remove wallpapers once in awhile.

 ```
 # YOUR DIRECTORY FROM BEFORE #/wallpapers